20lives/dmote/doc/options-main.md

 ##### Parameter `offset`

-An offset in mm from the named feature to the middle of the base of the
+An offset in mm from the named feature to the middle of the base of the back-plate block.
-    back plate block.

 ### Section `bottom-plate`